 - Your loved one would want you to begin rebuilding your life quickly.
 Undoubtedly, they’d be the first to tell you that life is much too short and that you need to live every single minute of every day as freely and fully as you possibly can.

 You can apply this sort of positive change list to almost any situation that you are faced within your life that is causing you to feel loss or despair.

 Take some time to write out all of the things that you might like to do in your life that you have not done yet, and remind yourself that you now have the chance to make a new plan in a new life.

 Make a list of all the wonderful, exciting, and positive things that you can experience moving forward and starting over in your life.

 For example, The traveling that you can do now that you could not have done before.
 The new places that you could move to and live and start over.

-All the fabulous new people and friends that you can meet and possibly form a relationship with that can blossom into a serious partnership of some kind.
+All the fabulous new people and friends you can meet and possibly form a relationship with can blossom into a serious partnership of some kind.